asimwe1/rust_chatapp/site/guide/fairings.md

   * Fairings _can_ inspect and modify the application's configuration.

 If you are familiar with middleware from other frameworks, you may find yourself reaching for fairings instinctively.
-Before doing so, consider whether Rocket provides a better solution to your problem: While middleware may be the best solution to a problem in another framework, it is often a suboptimal solution in Rocket.
-Rocket provides richer mechanisms such as [request guards] and [data guards] that can be used to solve problems in a cleaner, more composable, and more robust manner.
+Rocket provides a rich set of mechanisms such as [request guards] and [data guards] that can be used to solve problems in a cleaner, composable, and robust manner.
+Before considering fairings, consider whether Rocket provides a better solution to your problem.

 As a general rule of thumb, only _globally applicable_ actions should be effected through fairings.
-You should _not_ use a fairing to implement authentication or authorization (preferring to use a [request guard] instead) _unless_ the authentication or authorization applies to the entire application.
-On the other hand, you _should_ use a fairing to record timing and/or usage statistics or global security policies.
+There are better mechanisms (such as [request guard]) for implementing things like authentication or authorization _unless_ the authentication or authorization applies to the entire application.
+On the other hand, fairings are great for tasks such as recording the timing and/or usage statistics, or implementing global security policies.

 [`Fairing`]: https://api.rocket.rs/rocket/fairing/trait.Fairing.html
 [request guard]: /guide/requests/#request-guards